 My Experience of How Massage Extended the Life and Quality of Life of a Cancer Patient

 Ellyn was a beautiful lady who came to see me once a month for a massage.
 She and her husband owned a business in our town and she liked to treat herself once a month to relax and unwind.
-Ellyn always called me "Cookie", as it was a term of endearment since we had gotten to know each other over several months.
+Ellyn always called me "Cookie," a term of endearment she used as we had gotten to know each other over several months.

-One day Ellyn came to her appointment as usual and told me she was diagnosed with a rare stomach cancer.
-When she lay on my table, you could see the protrusion in her stomach.
+One day Ellyn came to her appointment as usual and told me she had been diagnosed with a rare stomach cancer.
+When she lay on my table, I could see the protrusion in her stomach.
 I was sad, but she had a good outlook.
 I asked her if she was given a time frame, She told me she didn't believe in time frames.
 I loved her more with that statement.

 With her diagnosis came relieving herself of her duties at work at the business she shared with her husband, and her decision to come to me not once a month, but once a week.
 And not just for an hour, but for an hour and a half.
 Ellyn was completely determined to take hold of this monster by the horns and her attitude completely defined her.

 Mixing Chemo & Radiation with Massage

 As time went on, we figured out a good schedule for Ellyn.
 She had her treatments on Fridays, and the few days following her treatments made her feel less than functional.
 She felt nauseous, tired, and sometimes she was in pain.
 Thursday was her best day, since it was the day before her treatments, and by then she was feeling good.

 So Thursdays were her days with me, and always at 12:30.
 She had a port put in and she was happy to know that I could still massage around it.
 She wasn't the least bit reluctant in my presence which made me happy.
 She wasn't afraid to tell me how she felt, or embarrassed by any issues with her body.